 Make it Your way

-We love how easy these Easy Navajo Tacos (Indian Fry Bread) are to adapt to your own personal preferences.
+We love how easy these Easy Navajo Tacos (Indian Fry Bread) adapt to your own personal preferences.
 You can use any type of meat: chicken, ground beef, pork, leftover Pot Roast, or chili.

-I love corn on my tacos as well, in this photo you can see the corn salsa I made with corn, onions, cilantro, garlic and a little salt and pepper!
+I love corn on my tacos as well.
+In this photo you can see the corn salsa I made with corn, onions, cilantro, garlic and a little salt and pepper!

 We always use the following toppings on our Navajo Tacos: lettuce, cheese, tomatoes, sour cream and avocado.
 I also add black or pinto beans to make the filling go farther.